 With most occupational pension schemes the nomination form is the only option and this will also be the case with some individual pension plans such as personal pensions.
 The pension plan trustees or administrators have discretion over who they pay death benefits to but the nomination form makes them aware of your wishes and, in normal circumstances, they will usually follow them.
-Some providers do offer the option of making a binding instruction which would then mean the death benefits would form part of the deceased's estate.
+Some providers do offer the option of making a binding instruction which would then normally mean the death benefits would form part of your estate for Inheritance Tax purposes.

 Some older plans such as retirement annuities and buy-out bonds (section 32 plans) may require that a trust wording be completed rather than a nomination form.
+If a trust wording isn't completed, any death benefits would usually form part of your estate for Inheritance Tax purposes.